outermanjiaming/suppresswarnings/README.md

 # SuppressWarnings

-** What I believe **
+## What I believe

-* Your intelligence worth more than your pay
+* Your intelligence worth more than your pay (if you take best of it)
-* Data is less important than the producer
+* Data is no more important than its producer(if they keep active)
-* We have a new job, that is, teaching robot
+* We have a new job, that is, teaching robot (it's about time)